flyteorg/flyte/rsts/deployment/configuration/general.rst

 #.
 Domain

-Default values for all and per-domain attributes may be specified in the FlyteAdmin config as documented in the :std:ref:`administrator-configuration-customizable-resources`.
+Default values for all and per-domain attributes may be specified in the FlyteAdmin config as documented in the :std:ref:`deployment-configuration-customizable-resources`.

 Example
 =======